 Julia sees her boyfriend Holt off to college but becomes concerned after their regular video chat sessions taper off.
 She then receives a call from the panicked Skye.
 Concerned, she travels to the university to find Holt.
 There Skye tries to get Julia to watch a video.
 However, a text from Holt warns her not to and Julie locks herself in the bathroom, only to see Skye killed as Samara appears.
 Holt explains how their professor Gabriel Brown has been conducting a series of experiments with the cursed video, each of them then getting others to watch to spare their lives.
 Realising that Holt will be killed unless he gets someone else to watch the video, Julia chooses to do so.
 However, when Holt and Gabriel go to make a copy, they find new details embedded in the video.
 Julia traces the images to the small town of Sacrament Valley, the final resting place of Samara.
 She and Holt travel there in search of clues about Samara’s father.

 Ring (1998) was the film that created the modern Japanese ghost story.
-It spawned a huge line of spinoffs and remakes that has so far included two sequels, The Spiral (1998) and Ring 2 (1999), a prequel Ring 0: Birthdays (2000) and a twelve-episode tv series Ring: The Final Chapter (1999); a South Korean remake The Ring Virus (1999); and a Japanese reboot series Sadako 3D (2012) and Sadako 3D 2 (2013), as well as a crossover with the Ju-on/The Grudge series in Sadako vs Kayako (2016).
+It spawned a huge line of spinoffs and remakes that has so far included two sequels, The Spiral (1998) and Ring 2 (1999), a prequel Ring 0: Birthdays (2000) and a twelve-episode tv series Ring: The Final Chapter (1999); a South Korean remake The Ring Virus (1999); and a Japanese reboot series Sadako 3D (2012) and Sadako 3D 2 (2013), as well as a crossover with the Ju-on/The Grudge series in Sadako vs Kayako (2016), and Sadako (2019).
 And that’s not counting the numerous copies made in Japan and other Asian countries.

 Ring led to the inevitable Hollywood remake The Ring (2002), which proved a reasonable success that produced a sequel The Ring Two (2005).
 More crucially, it also spawned a fad of English-language remakes of Japanese (and other Asian) horror films for a number of years after.
 This third The Ring film floated around for several years, initially announced under the title The Ring 3D in the immediate aftermath of the 2009 3D revival fad.
 Rings finally did emerge and only to middling box-office and a critical trashing.